Daisy Miller (film): Shooting

-Critical reception
+Reception and legacy

-Variety described the film as "a dud" and added, "Cybill Shepherd is miscast in the title role.
+Variety described the film as "a dud" and added "Cybill Shepherd is miscast in the title role.
 Frederic Raphael's adaptation of the Henry James story doesn't play.
 The period production by Peter Bogdanovich is handsome.
 But his direction and concept seem uncertain and fumbled.
 Supporting performances by Mildred Natwick, Eileen Brennan and Cloris Leachman are, respectively, excellent, outstanding, and good."

 The New York Times said the movie "works amazingly well."
 It congratulated Shepherd for [catching] "the gaiety and the directness of Daisy, the spontaneity of a spoiled but very likable person.
 She also manages to be thoughtless without playing dumb or dizzy, and to convey that mixture of recklessness and innocence that bewildered the other Jamesian characters."
 Bogdanovich was praised for providing "a sensitive glimpse of the hypocrisies and contradictions of the past—without one whiff of nostalgia."
 (Vincent Canby later named it one of the 11 best films of the year.)

 TV Guide rates it one out of a possible four stars and calls it "truly a dud in spite of handsome sets and an intelligent writing job.
 James is, to say the least, hard to adapt for the screen, but this job becomes hopeless because of Shepherd's shallow performance."

 Time Out London wrote "Bogdanovich's nervous essay in the troubled waters of Henry James, where American innocence and naiveté are in perpetual conflict with European decadence and charm, reveals him to be less an interpreter of James than a translator of him into the brusquer world of Howard Hawks.
 The violence done James in this is forgivable—indeed, Cybill Shepherd's transformation of Daisy into a Hawks heroine is strangely successful—but as a result there is no real social conflict in the film, and it becomes just a period variant on The Last Picture Show, without the vigour of that film or the irony of the original James novel."